Anthony Hill Q & A

 What were your favourite subjects?

 English and history.
 I love music and learnt to play the piano.
-I still play for Scottish country dancing.
+Gor many years I played with a Scottish country dancing band.
 I also like jazz and ragtime.

 •